sentioxyz/docs/sentio-debugger/trace-view.md

+---
-# 🛣 Trace and Call
+title: 🛣 Trace and Call
+categorySlug: sentio-debugger
+hidden: false
+---

 Sentio provides trace view of a transaction.